begmaroman/go-micro-boilerplate/README.md

 Once a user sends an HTTP request to the web service, it handles the incoming request, prepares data and calls the RPC service through RPC request.
+The RPC service handles this request, applies some business logic, and updates the data store.

 ### Technologies